What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

 Nokdumuk is a jelly formed from mung bean starch.
 It’s typically served cold.
 Soy sauce and vinegar are commonly used to season Nokdumuk.

 Aside from its mild flavor, the delightful and glassy treats are a lot of fun to create and serve.
 Yeah, make fun; you can implement a new challenge at home named Nokdumuk with chopsticks.

 Nokdu-muk is a traditional dish served on special occasions such as weddings or other celebrations.

 9 Sweet Soup & Beverages

-Baesuk is a ginger, and pear tea used to treat a sick patient with a cold.
+Baesuk is a ginger and pear tea used to treat a sick patient with a cold.
 The yellow-skin crunchy pear can boost the immune system, improve digestive health, and deliver essential minerals and vitamins to prevent freezing.

 Sikhye, also known as rice water or sweet rice wine, is a popular traditional drink in Korea.
-Rice water is easy to digest, calm, and sweet.
+Rice water is easy to digest, calm, and charming.
 Therefore Koreans prepare it in their daily meals, particularly those with a lot of meat.